You can clean your whole house with lemon, vinegar and baking soda

 If you take a look around your kitchen and bathroom, how many cleaning products have you accumulated?
 I counted 4 in the bathroom alone and 6 plastic bottles of various cleaning products in my kitchen.
-Instead of replacing these after they ran out, I changed my cleaning routine, swapping bottles of chemical cleaners for three natural cleaning products– lemon, vinegar and baking soda
+Instead of replacing these after they ran out, I opted for a zero waste cleaning routine, swapping bottles of chemical cleaners for three natural cleaning products– lemon, vinegar and baking soda

 Baking soda is a natural deodorizer and is capable of removing tough stains because of its fine abrasive properties.
 Lemons are a natural disinfectant and stain remover because of their acidity and also have a pleasant scent.
 The acidity of white vinegar makes it effective for cleaning, deodorizing and removing stains.